The Digication Blog

 What does it mean for you to discover your true, authentic self?
 What does it take, and why does it matter?

-Tracy Penny Light is the Professor and Director of Leadership and Excellence in the Academic Development Division at St. George’s University and is the President and Board Chair of AAEEBL, the Association for Authentic Experiential and Evidence-Based Learning.
+Tracy Penny Light is the Dean of the Faculty of Arts and Sciences at Capilano University in British Columbia, Canada.
+She is the President and Board Chair of AAEEBL, the Association for Authentic Experiential and Evidence-Based Learning.

 Tracy joined us to talk about how she empowers learners and equips them with the methods and tools for successful self-discovery through mindfulness, storytelling, and critical thinking, along with how to pull it all together and make meaningful connections using Digication’s ePortfolio system.